lambdaclass/curse_of_mirra/docs/src/add_documentation.md

 ## Install mdbook

 ☝️🤓 First make sure you have installed mdbook in your machine.
 Run `mdbook -V`.
-If you have it you will see something like `mdbook v0.4.34` if you dont, install it with the following:
+If you have it you will see something like `mdbook v0.4.34` if you don't, install it with the following:

 ```
 cargo install mdbook